-Reimbursement of covered losses is limited by the claims paying capacity of the FHCF.
-The capacity of the FHCF for the FHCF coverage, by Florida Statute, cannot exceed \$17.000 billion for the Contract Year.
-The claims paying capacity is the total of the cash balance of the FHCF as of 12/31 of the Contract Year (amount of assets available to pay claims, not including bonding proceeds) in which the covered event occurs, plus the amount the SBA is able to raise through the issuance of revenue bonds, the purchase of reinsurance, or other financial mechanisms.
+Reimbursement of covered losses is limited by the actual claims paying capacity of the FHCF.
+However, the FHCF's capacity cannot exceed \$17 billion for the Contract Year.
+The actual claims paying capacity is the balance of the fund as of 12/31 of the Contract Year (amount of assets available to pay claims, not including bonding proceeds) in which the covered event occurs, plus the amount the SBA is able to raise through the issuance of revenue bonds and the purchase of reinsurance, if any.